ethersphere/bee-docs/content/bee-docs/development/index.md

 summary: "Information for client developers about development of Swarm."
 ---

-Installation from source is described in the [Using section](../running-a-node/).
+Installation from source is described in the [Installation](../installation/).

 ## Starting more bee nodes locally with debugging